Leveraging Complementary Attention maps in vision transformers for OCT image analysis: RESULTS AND DISCUSSIONS

 To establish a baseline, we trained multiple variants of ResNet \cite{he2016deep} models and Inception \cite{szegedy2015going} models.
-We find that model size or model performance on ImageNet dataset \cite{deng2009imagenet} are not reliable indicators of its suitability for the task at hand (Table \ref{tab:model_comparison}).
+We find that model size or ImageNet performance \cite{deng2009imagenet} are not reliable indicators of its suitability for the task at hand (Table \ref{tab:model_comparison}).
 InceptionResnetV2\cite{szegedy2017inception} (55.84 M parameters) proved to be the most effective model with an F1 score of 0.686 and the much smaller InceptionV3 (23.83 M parameters) model performed comparably with an F1 score of 0.682 (Table \ref{tab:model_comparison}).